ChrisXzz/CCVL/reorganize/README.md

 python normalize_V2.py
 ```

 Step 4.
 Run check_image_type_V3.py to ensure datatype of ct image to be int16 and datatype of mask file to be int8.
-Modify the "base_folder" to [Your_Dataset_Dir].
+Modify the "base_folder" to [Your_Processed_Dataset_Dir].
 ```
 pyhthon check_image_type_V3.py
 ```